- Congratulations to All involved in the making of “Darkest Hour”

 Our latest January 2018 Four Month Hair and Makeup course has begun.
 We have a great team, with so much experience already; two hairdressers, a barber and at least three makeup artists all keen to learn new hair and makeup skills.

 Upcoming CB*MA Events

-Attending our popular Day Taster Course on Saturday 27th January is the best way of getting a feel of our Academy and practise the skills you will be taught at our Hair & Make up courses.
+Attending our popular Day Taster Course on Saturday 23rd June is the best way of getting a feel of our Academy and practice the skills you will be taught at our Hair & Make up courses.

 When you join our family you benefit not only from Christine Blundell’s years of experience in theatre and films, but also from the vast network of media and entertainment contacts she has nurtured, many of whom will be teaching you.
 In addition, all our courses are run in small groups, allowing us to focus well on each individual student.
 All our graduates are given the opportunity to join Christine on set, thus allowing them to gain valuable experience after completing their course.

 CB*MA Graduates have worked on